njgeorge000158/Oil-Energy-Sector-Analysis-During-the-COVID-19-Pandemic/README.md

 #### Economic Context

-The Initial Shock period encompasses the fastest equity bear market in recorded history.
-From February 19 to March 23, 2020, the S&P 500 fell 34% — a peak-to-trough decline that took 33 days, compared to 274 days for the 2008 financial crisis crash.
-The period also includes the Federal Reserve's emergency 150 basis point rate cut in March 2020, the passage of the $2.2 trillion CARES Act, and the beginning of the equity recovery through early June 2020.
+The Initial Shock period encompasses the fastest equity market decline in recent history.
+From February 19 to March 23, 2020, the S&P 500 fell 34%, a peak-to-trough decline that took 33 days compared to 274 days for the 2008 financial crisis.
+This period also includes the Federal Reserve's emergency 150 basis point rate cut, the passage of the $2.2 trillion CARES Act, and the beginning of the equity recovery.
 The compression of an extraordinary range of pandemic and policy events into 137 days creates the most information-dense environment of the four phases.

 #### Stationarity Characteristics